mwansich/astro-blog/README.md

 # My CS50 Final Project – Astro Blog
 #### Video Demo:  <URL HERE>
-#### Description: Blog built with Astro web framework featuring tags, an archive and basic search functionality
+#### Description: Blog built with Astro web framework featuring tags, an archive, an rss feed and basic search functionality

 ## Introduction
+The purpose of this final project to me was to learn and build something that i want to use in the future.
+So basically i wanted to learn astro to build websites and i’m thinking about starting a blog in the future.
+Astro is a web framework based on javascript for building content-driven websites.
+It’s introduction tutorial is how to build a blog, so I started buiilding a blog using astro following the astro tutorial.

 I built this blog from scratch with [astro](https://astro.build/) web framework following the [introduction tutorial](https://docs.astro.build/en/tutorial/0-introduction/) and improving upon it, applying my own styling and adding more functionality following the docs \(and with some help of Claude AI\).
 I also used Claude in situations where i didn't understand why something wasn't working to help me fix it, for finding fitting colors and such or to explain concepts to me and help me understand them.
+I used Visual Studio Code and node.js locally on my Mac.
 I tried Claude Code with VSCode extension a little bit to see how it works.
 I learned Astro, some Javascript/Typescript, Fuse.js, more CSS, how to use vscode/github/netflify and even more while doing this project.

-The page is deployed via netlify [here](https://deluxe-frangipane-d091d8.netlify.app/).
+The page is deployed via netlify [here](https://deluxe-frangipane-d091d8.netlify.app/) so i also learned how to do this with a github project.

 Regarding Github:
 I think i made a mistake setting up vscode because it didn't use the mwansich account but another github account that's also mine.
 It happened because i already had github desktop installed from earlier where i had to change the settings to use the correct account.
 I only found out later how to do this.
-So now my other account is the main contributor.. i used this as an oppurtunity though to get used to github and started to collaborate with myself on the repository from another pc a little bit.
-I can show proof i own that account too in my video, i hope.
+So now my other account is the main contributor.
 I later changed the account in the settings of both machines.

+As bascially a static website builder, astro has to build (npm run build) the actual contents of the page which than can be uploaded to a webserver.
+So most of the code in the astro project is being run at build time to generate the website.
+The ``dist`` folder that contains the built website is not included here.
+Netlify runs the build itself to deploy the site.

 ## Project Structure
-- ``public/``contains favicon, robots.txt and stylesheet/png for rss feed (stylesheet from https://github.com/genmon/aboutfeeds/blob/main/tools/pretty-feed-v3.xsl)
+- ``public/``contains favicon, robots.txt and stylesheet/png for rss feed (stylesheet from https://github.com/genmon/aboutfeeds/blob/main/tools/pretty-feed-v3.xsl was recommended by astro docs)
-- ``src/assets``contains two versions of the astro logo for dark- and lightmode
+- ``src/assets``contains two versions of the astro logo for dark- and lightmode (i changed the dardmode logo myself to be white)
-- ``src/blog`` contains all the blogposts as markdown files
+- ``src/blog`` contains all the blogposts as markdown files with specific frontmatter
-- ``src/components`` contains several components, basic building blocks of any Astro project, used throughout the whole website
+- ``src/components`` contains several so called components, basic building blocks of any Astro project, used throughout the whole website, for example a header, a footer or one that produces thumbnails to individual blog posts
 - ``src/img`` contains all images used throughout the whole website
 - ``src/layouts`` contains the main layouts ``BaseLayout.astro``and ``MarkdownPostLayout.astro``.
-They are basically templates for all the other pages and for the Blog-Posts
+They are basically templates for all the other pages and for the individual Blog-Posts
 - ``src/pages`` contains all the actual pages of the website. ``/archive``, ``/posts`` and ``/tags`` are folders because they contain astro files that generate several pages from the blog collection
 - ``src/scripts`` contains a script for the hamburger menu from the tutorial and for the search functionality
 - ``src/styles`` contains the ``global.css`` file used for styling the page
 - the ``src/content.config.ts`` is used to define a collection \(the blog\) and a schema for that collection
-- the rest are astro configuration files for packages, typescript etc., Claude configuration file and readme
+- the rest are astro configuration files for packages, typescript etc., Claude configuration file and the readme file

-## favicon and robots.txt
+## favicon, robots.txt and rss folder/png in public folder
 I let claude generate the svg to have a custom favicon.
 The robots.txt, for now, just contains disallow for all user-agents to prevent any bot from accessing the page.
+The rss logo and stylesheet are used for the rss feed.
+All these files have to be in the public folder because they're not processed by astro at built time but need to be like this in the actual built webpage

 ## Pages
 All the folders and files in this folder are responsible for handling routing, data loading, and overall page layout for every page of the website.